amiwrpremium/python-bitpin/docs/usage/index.md

-# Examples
+# Usage

-Here are some examples which help you to get started with the library.
+Here are some snippets to get you started.

 ## Initiate